-The purpose of the Promotion of Access to Information Act is to give effect to the constitutional right of access to any information held by the state, as well as information held by another person that is required for the exercise or protection of any right.
+The purpose of the Promotion of Access to Information Act, 2000 (often referred to as “PAIA”) is to give effect to section 32 of the Constitution.
+Section 32 provides for “the right of access to information” and states that “everyone has the right of access to any information held by the State and to information held by another person that is required for the exercise or protection of any rights.”

-The motivation for giving effect of the right to access to information is to foster a culture of transparency and accountability both in public and private bodies and to promote a society in which the people of South Africa have effective access to information to enable them to more fully exercise and protect all their rights.
+The motivation for giving effect to the right of access to information is to foster a culture of transparency and accountability both in Public and Private Bodies; and to promote a society in which the people of South Africa have effective access to information, to enable them to more fully exercise and protect all their rights.

 What information can I request and have access to from the Department of Justice and Constitutional Development or any public body for that matter?

-- All documentation or records held by the Department or public body or its Officials.
-It does not matter when that information came into existence.
+Any information or records, including personal information or records, held by the Department or its officials.
+It does not matter when that information or record came into existence.

-To have a sense of the kind of information you may request, please request an Information Manual from the Deputy lnformation Officer.
+To have a sense of the kind of information you may request, please look at the Information Manual from the Deputy Information Officer of the Department.

-Please note that this Act is above any other Act or legislation that may prohibit or restrict you from having access to any information.
+Please note that the PAIA is above any other Act or legislation that may prohibits or restricts you from having access to any information.

-What information within the Department is freely accessible without having to apply to the Deputy Information Officer?
+What information (or record) in the Department is freely accessible without having to apply for it?

-Ask the Deputy Information Officer to make a list of such information available to you, alternatively, you can get the list from the Department’s website – www.doj.gov.za or any office of the Department such as Regional Office, Masters’ Office or Magistrates’ Office.
+Ask the Deputy Information Officers to make a list of such information available to you, alternatively, you can also find it in the Information Manual or at any office of the Department such as National or Regional Offices, Masters Offices or Magistrates’ Office.

 Are there any prescribed fees payable in order for me to access any information?